Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Basic aspects of mass dimension one fermionic field

 \section{Basic aspects of mass dimension one fermionic field}

 The standard protocol setting up a relativistic bispinor makes use of elements of the whole representation space, $(1/2,0)\oplus (0,1/2)$, relating both parts of it, the left and right sides, by means of the parity operator $P$.
 Elements of the mentioned representation space, whose interchange between the sectors $(1/2,0)$ and $(0,1/2)$ are not performed by $P$, may not obey the Dirac equation \cite{Spera}.
 This is the first ingredient to depart from the usual fermionic theory.
-Along with neutrality under acting of the charge conjugation operator, $C$, the mentioned unusual behavior under $P$ gives rise to elkos, eigenspinors of $C$ obeying only the relativistic Klein-Gordon equation.
+Along with eigenspinor relations under acting of the charge conjugation operator, $C$, the mentioned unusual behavior under $P$ gives rise to elkos, eigenspinors of $C$ obeying the relativistic Klein-Gordon dynamical equation, but not the Dirac equation.

 The spinors resulting from the considerations just previously listed are, then, used as expansion coefficients of a quantum field which obeys fermionic (anti)commutation rules and present a Klein-Gordon propagator.
-These characteristics, along with complete neutrality (including with respect to eventual dark gauge charges), are enough to indicate that the one particle states coming from this field may be classified as nonstandard.
 Moreover, the locality structure of the field and Lorentz invariance of the theory is reached by means of a dual field different from the usual one, but encompassed in a judicious theory \cite{ahl, aaca} and in agreement with Clifford algebra possibilities \cite{out}.
 The way this field circumvent the Weinberg no-go theorem is also inputted to its different dual~\cite{ahlepl}.

 We depict here some aspects of the mass dimension one field, without going much into details on its formal aspects and/or subtleties about the new dual.
 All these aspects may be found in Ref. \cite{ahl}.
 Here and there, along the text, some properties as spin sums (eventually computed with the Dirac dual, for particular input in some calculation) are used.
 In those cases, proper references are cited.